B&B Accommodation

 All my photos of the Castle:

 There are several vantage points for taking photos of the castle.
 The area around the car park is the obvious one.
 Another good spot can be found by standing halfway along the bridge which carries the main road by-passing Dornie.
 When the weather and tide are right, you can capture the castle's reflection here.
-If you continue to the end of the road bridge, then turn left and walk down past the outdoor clothing & equipment shop (914 Outdoor), you will find yourself in an excellent position to appreciate the castle from a different angle (you can see this live online thanks to their interactive web cam).
+If you continue to the end of the road bridge, then turn left and walk down, you will find yourself in an excellent position to appreciate the castle from a different angle.

 click to zoom in |